Dermatology at UVA

 If you’re diagnosed with skin cancer, you’re probably wondering if the tumor can be completely removed and if your skin will heal without major damage.
 We use Mohs micrographic surgery to address both of these issues and treat many skin cancers.

 Ultraviolet (UV) light from the sun can be harmful to your skin.
-But when it’s controlled and applied by a medical professional, UV and narrow band UVB light can have substantial health benefits.
+But when used in medical treatments, UV and narrow band UVB light can have substantial health benefits.
 We use it to treat conditions like psoriasis, eczema, vitiligo and mycosis fungoides.
-We have experience with two types of light therapy, both of which involve applying monitored doses directly to the skin.
+Learn about phototherapy.